lxj616/rebrickr/README.md

 # README

-Blender add-on for automated generation of LEGO Bricks from mesh objects (Blender version: 2.78c)
+Blender add-on for automated generation of Brick sculptures and simulations from mesh objects (Blender version: 2.78-2.79)

-## LEGOizer
+## Brickinator
   * Features:
-      * Create LEGO models out of any 3D model in Blender
+      * Create Brick Models out of any 3D model in Blender
-      * Adjust LEGO brick settings after it's created
+      * Adjust Brick settings after it's created
   * Instructions:
       * Create a new model with the 'New Model' button, and name it whatever you'd like
       * Select a source object with the 'Source Object' dropdown (defaults to active object when model was created)
-      * Click 'LEGOize Object'
+      * Click 'Brickify Object'
       * Adjust settings for your desired result
       * Click 'Update Model' to view setting adjustments
   * Future improvements: